PuneethVP/Prompt_to_SQL_query_using_LLM/README.md

 ## Description

-- NodeJs application with frontend and backennd APIa which leverages OpenAI LLM model to convert prompt to SQL query
+- NodeJs application with frontend and backennd API which leverages OpenAI LLM model to convert prompt to SQL query
 - This Application could be integerated with any platform with database connection to have easy to generate complex sql queryies and fetching of data from SQL database

 ## Tech stack